 Record & annotate

 While using Viso, your convenience comes first!
-Recording sessions has never been easier.
-From your personal dashboard, you can specify which recording option best fits your training, research, or test.
+Recording and annotating sessions has never been easier.

 Recording options in Viso

 Viso® offers you three different possibilities for recording a session:

 - Single session recording - This is the default recording option for a single recording of one location.

 - Separate session recording - Multiple rooms can be selected.
 For each selected room, a separate session is recorded.
 It enables you to start recording videos in multiple rooms at exactly the same time.

 - Composite session recording - Multiple rooms can be selected.
 You can capture the scenarios in these different rooms and Viso combines the recordings into one chronological session.

 This is a very useful recording option when you need to follow your participant every step of the way throughout multiple rooms.